 Best Time to Visit Khai Dinh Tomb

-Tourists can visit Khai Dinh tomb all year round.
+Tourists can visit Khai Dinh Tomb all year round.
 The ticket price is even free during big holidays like National Day (September 2nd) and the first of Lunar New Year.

-Architecture of Khai Dinh Tomb
+Khai Dinh Tomb Architecture

 The tomb is a rectangular monument leaning against Chau Chu Mountain in the rural area of Hue city.
 Built from modern materials like slates, concrete and wrought iron, the tomb has a relatively gray and imposing appearance.